Author: Dr. Jean-Paul Rodrigue

 Many economic activities that provide employment and multiplying effects, such as manufacturing, are driven by forces that are global in scope and may have little to do with regional dynamics.
 For instance, capital investment in infrastructures and facilities could come from external sources, and the bulk of the output could be bound to international markets.
-In such a context, it would be challenging to explain urban development processes that took place in coastal Chinese cities, such as the Pearl River Delta, since export-oriented strategies are among the most significant driving forces.
+In such a context, it would be challenging to explain urban development processes in coastal Chinese cities, such as the Pearl River Delta, since export-oriented strategies are among the most significant driving forces.
 Looking at the urban dynamics of such a system from an endogenous perspective would fail to capture dominantly exogenous driving forces.

-The relationships between transportation and land use that have been the focus of a long line of geographical representations, including models, and are mainly driven by economic and technological changes.
-It is expected that ongoing changes related to digitalization, such as e-commerce, and automation in manufacturing and distribution, will continue to shape the urban spatial structure in the 21st Century.
+The relationships between transportation and land use have been the focus of a long line of geographical representations, including models, and are mainly driven by economic and technological changes.
+It is expected that ongoing changes related to digitalization, such as e-commerce and automation in manufacturing and distribution, will continue to shape the urban spatial structure in the 21st century.

 - 8.1 – Transportation and the Urban Form